wagyu298/CoreDataContextManager/README.md

 ### Auto migration

-CoreDataContext automatically migration your xcdatamodeld file changes.
+CoreDataContextManager automatically migration your xcdatamodeld file changes.
 To migrate the database, add new model version to your App.
 You can add model version from Xcode menu `Editor -> Add Model Version...`.

 ### Multi threading

-You can create NSManagedObjectContext for none-UI thread by `[context createBackgroundContext]` method.
+You can create NSManagedObjectContext for none-UI thread by `[coreDataContextManager createBackgroundContext]` method.

 ```
 dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0), ^{
-    NSManagedObjectContext *context = [coreDataContext createBackgroundContext];
+    NSManagedObjectContext *managedObjectContext = [self.coreDataContextManager createBackgroundContext];
     // CoreData operations...

     NSError *error = nil;
-    if (![context save:&error]) {
+    if (![managedObjectContext save:&error]) {
         NSLog(@"%@", error);
     }
 });
 ```

-CoreDataContext object observe NSManagedObjectContextDidSaveNotification notifiation.
+CoreDataContextManager object observe NSManagedObjectContextDidSaveNotification notifiation.
-`[context save:]` will trigger mergeChangesFromContextDidSaveNotification with main context.
+`[managedObjectContext save:]` will trigger mergeChangesFromContextDidSaveNotification with main context.
-You does not need to do anything after [context save:] in background thread.
+It means, you does not need to do anything after [managedObjectContext save:] in background thread.

 ### Auto save when app resign active

-CoreDataContext automatically save uncommited change operations when your App will resign active (UIApplicationWillResignActiveNotification posted).
+CoreDataContextManager automatically save uncommited change operations when your App will resign active (UIApplicationWillResignActiveNotification posted).

-To enable this feature, initialize CoreDataContext with `CoreDataContextOptionsAutoSave`.
+To enable this feature, initialize CoreDataContextManager with `CoreDataContextManagerOptionsAutoSave`.

 ```
 @implementation AppDelegate

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
-    self.coreDataContext = [[CoreDataContext alloc] initWithDatabaseName:@"MyDatabase" options:CoreDataContextOptionsAutoSave];
+    self.coreDataContextManager = [[CoreDataContextManager alloc] initWithDatabaseName:@"MyDatabase" options:CoreDataContextManagerOptionsAutoSave];
     return YES;
 }